nikitinprior/doptim/README.md

 The OPTIM utility tries to perform 18 types of optimizations.

-OPTIM has 5 options not described in the manual:
+OPTIM has 5 options not described in the manual

 -l - Prints additional information on each pass;

 -n - Prints statistics: number of iterations and number of optimization types performed;

 -r - disables register load optimisation;

 -f - use inline frame initialisation;

 -s - Unbuffered stdout.

 Options are unknown to ordinary users and are not used when compiling a program using optimization.
 These options are probably intended for compiler support to find errors while performing optimization.